vintagetoolpatch/vintagetoolpatch.github.io/_posts/2023-04-23-stool-scriber.md

 ![Stool Scriber](/assets/images/scriber/3.jpg)

 Then I pre-drilled the centre hole with an auger bit.
 Pick one that matches the size of the bolt you are going to use, or a little larger.
 It does not need to be very precise.
 Drill as straight as you can through, but again, a perfectly straight hole does not matter much.
 You can be off quite a bit and it will still work.
 I pre-drill as the drill bit portion of a hole saw is not an ideal wood drill bit, its pretty slow.
-It also lets me do a bench of other steps before I need to cut any real depth with the hole saw.
+It also lets me do a bunch of other steps before I need to cut any real depth with the hole saw.

 ![Stool Scriber](/assets/images/scriber/4.jpg)